jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Thus, volcanic explosions and freezing water degrade mountains, wind storms turn rock into sands, sunlight dries up wetlands, and after enough heat is lost in the core, magnetospheres end their shielding, and solar radiation expels gases from the atmosphere.
 All of this turns the planet still and motionless, like Mars is today.
 Its core has mostly frozen, its atmosphere is all but gone, and the planet has no more volcanic eruptions because there is almost no heat left to build up the energy for it.

 Mars shows a world of increasing uniformity and less organization.
 But Earth still has much of everything because our core is still very hot.
-Even so, entropy is always acting on it.
-Thus, billions of years from now, the heat will run out, the magnetosphere will die, and the natural forces via wind, rust, erosion, radiation will make Earth again like Mars.
+But, billions of years from now, the heat will run out, the magnetosphere will die, and the natural forces via wind, rust, erosion, radiation will make Earth again like Mars.

 And, neither will ever return to their former glory.

-That is why entropy is often called the arrow of time.
+That is why entropy is often associated with the the arrow of time.
 Events in the Universe can only happen once.
 Meaning a volcano's explosive eruption will never spontaneously reverse itself, the same way a pot of coffee will never un-mix to its original milk, bean, and sugar parts.

 All this means there is no going back.
 So, not only is every place in the Universe unique, but so is every moment.